Je1zzz/Neonatal_cerebral_lesions_screening_NCLS/README.md

 ## ☕ Acknowledgements

 This project uses the [RT-DETR](https://github.com/lyuwenyu/RT-DETR) framework for real-time detection.
 We thank the authors for making their code open source.
+We have only kept the code necessary for inference.
+For the full code, please refer to the original source.

 ## Citation
 If you find our work useful, please cite: